Welcome to our Foundation Class!

 Class Information Pack

-Please click on the following links to see a PDF of our class information booklet.
+Please click on the following link to see our class information booklet.

 Previous examples of Outdoor Learning in the Foundation Stage